c3g/freezeman/README.md

 ## License

-Copyright &copy; the Royal Institution for the Advancement of Learning / McGill University 2020.
+Copyright &copy; the Canadian Centre for Computational Genomics / McGill University 2020.
 All rights reserved.
 FreezeMan is licensed under the GNU Lesser General Public License version 3.
 See project license in `/LICENSE`.